vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/29_GREECE_AND_THE_PHILOSOPHY_OF_INDIA.md

 10 See Götze, op. cit., pp. 167 ff.

-11 To cite the presence of Greek gems of the seventh century B.C. in the Punjab (Furtwängler in Samkhya-Philosophic', p.
+11 To cite the presence of Greek gems of the seventh century B.C. in the Punjab (Furtwāngler in Samkhya-Philosophic', p.
 119) as proof of intellectual influence of India on Greece is decidedly odd.

 Chap.
 29]